Psychotherapy in Soho

 What I can help with

-People come to me with all kinds of things, often including:
+People bring all kinds of things, often including:

 Anxiety that can sit quietly behind success or performance